TugrulSTE/SpringBoot-ESP32-LED/README.md

 The number must be positive and smaller than 1000.

 ## Missing Configuration Lines
-### WARNING: DON'T SHARE THOSE INFORMATIONS WITH ANYONE!
+### WARNING: DO NOT SHARE THESE CONFIGURATIONS PUBLICLY!

 communication_led\src\main\java\com\esp32spring\communication_led\LedController.java : You need to fill out ESP32ADDRESS line to send the endpoint to correct address.